JuliaSymbolics/SymbolicUtils.jl/docs/src/manual/rewrite.md

 # output
 (3, 2, 1)
 ```
 They work like normal slot variables, but if not present take a default value depending on the operation they are in, in the above example `~b = 1`.
-Currently defslot variables can be definied in:
+Currently defslot variables can be defined in:

 Operation | Default value
 ----------|--------------